Picture Books about Communication and Listening

-The IB Learner Profile states good communicators “understand and express ideas and information confidently and creatively in more than one language and in a variety of modes of communication.
+The IB learner profile states good communicators “understand and express ideas and information confidently and creatively in more than one language and in a variety of modes of communication.
 They work effectively and willingly in collaboration with others.”

 Effective communication avoids misunderstandings, builds trust and healthy relationships.
 The two sides of effective communication in the classroom involve sharing opinions and listening to the ideas of others.
 Non-verbal communication, what you don’t say, is as important as what you say.

-- being an effective listener, communicator, and collaborator.
+- being an effective listener, communicator, and collaborator

-- listening attentively to responses and responding appropriately.
+- listening attentively and responding appropriately

 - What does it mean to be an effective communicator?

 - Describe how [character] was an effective communicator?

 - Why is being a good listener important to being a good communicator?